rubensworks/PhD-Thesis/content/introduction.md

 However, over the recent years, the Web has been growing towards more *centralized* entities, where this right is being challenged.

-The current *centralized* Knowledge Graphs do not match well with the original *decentralized* nature of the Web.
+The current *centralized* knowledge graphs do not match well with the original *decentralized* nature of the Web.
-At the time of writing, these new Knowledge Graphs are in the hands of a few large corporations, and intelligent agents on top of them are restricted to what these corporations allow them to do.
+At the time of writing, these new knowledge graphs are in the hands of a few large corporations, and intelligent agents on top of them are restricted to what these corporations allow them to do.
-As people depend on the capabilities of these Knowledge Graphs, large corporations gain significant control over the Web.
+As people depend on the capabilities of these knowledge graphs, large corporations gain significant control over the Web.
 In the last couple of years, these centralized powers have proven to be problematic, for example when [the flow of information is redirected to influence election results](https://fs.blog/2017/07/filter-bubbles/),